mkijowski/ceg3400/03-authentication/README.md

 * Know how to disable/re-enable the MFA
 * Be prepared to provide necessary information
 * Be aware of chained accounts / vulnerabilities

+---

+# Amazon's fault?

+* Yes
+* of course
+* in hindsight sounded like a great idea